-- o PCP only supports the management of port and address information rather than any other security functions - o Cover the proxy, firewall and NAT box proposals in I2NSF - 7.6.
-NSIS Next steps in Signalling
+o PCP only supports management of port and address information rather than any other security functions

+7.6.
+NSIS - Next Steps in Signaling

-NSIS is for standardizing an IP signalling protocol (RSVP) along data path for end points to request its unique QoS characteristics, unique FW policies or NAT needs (RFC5973) that are different from the FW/NAT original setting.
-The requests are communicated directly to the FW/ NAT devices.
+NSIS aims to standardize an IP signaling protocol (RSVP) along the data path for end points to request their unique QoS characteristics, unique FW policies or NAT needs (RFC5973) that are different from the FW/NAT original settings.
+The requests are communicated directly to the FW/NAT devices.
 NSIS is like east-west protocols that require all involved devices to fully comply to make it work.

-NSIS is path-coupled, it is possible to message every participating device along a path without having to know its location, or its location relative to other devices (this is particularly a pressing issue when you've got one or more NATs present in the network, or when trying to locate appropriate tunnel endpoints).
+NSIS is path-coupled; it is possible to message every participating device along a path without having to know its location, or its location relative to other devices (This is particularly a pressing issue when one or more NATs present in the network, or when trying to locate appropriate tunnel endpoints).